dracory/auth/README.md

 ## 📖 UserAuthOptions

-All callback functions are context-aware and receive both a `ctx context.Context` and a `UserAuthOptions` value with request metadata:
+All callback functions are context-aware and receive both a `ctx context.Context` and a `types.UserAuthOptions` value with request metadata:

 ```go
 type UserAuthOptions struct {